gewarren/docs/docs/framework/data/adonet/dataset-datatable-dataview/security.md

 #### Extending through configuration (.NET Framework 2.0 - 3.5)

 If your app targets .NET Framework 2.0 or 3.5, you can still use the above _App.config_ mechanism to extend the allowed types list.
-However, your `<configSections>` element will look slightly different, as shown below.
+However, your `<configSections>` element will look slightly different, as shown in the following code:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>